-- Faulty wiring
+- Bad AC wiring

-- Outside fan is not working
+- Outside AC fan is not working

-- Outside unit not functional
+- Outside air conditioner unit not functional

 - Frozen inside coil

-Best practices suggest that the number one way for a Hillsborough area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
+Best practices suggest that the most effective way for a Hillsborough area homeowner to prevent these expected problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be detected during routine maintenance tune-ups.
 For all these common issues, a professionally qualified, NATE-certified technician can quickly analyze the problem area and apply the necessary repairs.
 Call or contact us today for an evaluation!